Footprints: A Forensic Analysis

 • A flash should be used even in sunlight so that the details are clearly defined.

-• Identification details, such as date, case number, signatures of the investigator and witnesses, may be written on a piece of paper and placed nearby the print.
+• Identification details, such as date, case number, and signatures of the investigator and witnesses, may be written on a piece of paper and placed near the print.

 TRACING